On Symmetric Positive Definite Preconditioners for Multiple Saddle-Point Systems: An Ideal Symmetric Positive Definite Preconditioner

-ensures that $\mathcal{P}_1^{-1}\mathcal{A}_1$ has $n_0$ eigenvalues equal to $1$, and $n_1$ eigenvalues equal to $-1$.
+the preconditioned system $\mathcal{P}_1^{-1}\mathcal{A}_1$ has $n_0$ eigenvalues equal to $1$, and $n_1$ eigenvalues equal to $-1$.
 This is highlighted in \cite{GMPS,MGW} for $A_1=O$.
-Note that in this case $\mathcal{P}_D$ itself ensures that the preconditioned matrix has only three distinct eigenvalues, namely $1$ and $\frac{1}{2}(1\pm\sqrt{5})$ \cite{Kuznetsov,MGW}.
+Note that in this case $\mathcal{P}_{D,k}$ itself ensures that the preconditioned matrix has only three distinct eigenvalues, namely $1$ and $\frac{1}{2}(1\pm\sqrt{5})$ \cite{Kuznetsov,MGW}.
 As $k$ increases, however, the clustering properties with the block diagonal preconditioner become less favorable, while $\mathcal{P}_k$ is robust with respect to $k$ when applied exactly. \end{Rem}